paezha/envsocty3LT3/README.md

-The highlights and threshold concepts are the last element of your exercise, and after writing them you can knit the document to generate the pdf file for submission (see Figure 15).
+The highlights and threshold concepts are the last element of your exercise, and after writing them you can knit the document to generate the pdf file for submission.
+Click the Knit button in the top left corner to knit (see Figure 15).
 <img src="images/15-Knitting-the-Exercise.gif" width="100%" /> **Figure
 14.** *Writing the highlights of the exercise*